Blogs

 wave

-While Cal is the favorite, the competition will be fierce.
-Texas, under new coach Bob Bowman, has reloaded with key transfers, including Hubert Kos.
-Indiana, with a strong returning core and impactful transfers from Arizona State, is also poised for a top finish.
-Florida, Arizona State, NC State, and Tennessee will also be vying for a spot on the podium.
+Now, while Cal is definitely the favorite, let's not kid ourselves—the competition is fierce.
+Texas, under new coach Bob Bowman, is coming in strong with some key transfers, including Hubert Kos.
+Indiana's also looking pretty formidable with their returning core and some impactful additions from Arizona State.
+And you can't count out Florida, Arizona State, NC State, and Tennessee—they'll all be fighting for a spot on that podium.

 FAQ